kevwan/tproxy/readme.md

   -l string
     	Local address to listen on (default "localhost") -p int
-    	Local port to listen on
-  -q	Quiet mode, only prints connection open/close and stats, default false -r string
+    	Local port to listen on, default to pick a random port -q	Quiet mode, only prints connection open/close and stats, default false -r string
     	Remote address (host:port) to connect